nesst-lab/comppedagogy/worksheets2/worksheetG3.md

 Now, you will set up the buttons so that people will click on the word that they hear.
 First, you will have to use **manipulations** to determine which word goes in which button.
 You will learn how to give people multiple ways of responding to a two-way forced choice question with multiple response types.
 Some people like to respond with keypresses, and other people like to respond with the mouse.
 You can set up buttons so that they accept both of these types of responses.

 #### What should the buttons say?
 Using manipulations
 Manipulations allow you to design settings that will change for each participant who is completing the experiment.
-In this case, we will be manipulating the text of the button and the corresponding responses.
+You "manipulate" how the experiment is presented to each person by predetermining these settings in the task builder, which are ultimately controlled in the experiment builder.
+In this case, we will be manipulating the text of the button and binding the responses (click and keyboard) to these manipulations.
+There will be 4 manipulations total, one for each button.

-First, you will have to make four different manipulations. **** MAGGIE: Needs more walkthrough! ****

-* On the trials display, bind the left button's text to a manipulation titled "buttonLeft" do the same for the right button, except title it "buttonRight."
-* Do the same for the filler display, except name them "leftButtonFill" and "rightButtonFill"
+**Create manipulations:**
+* Click bind next to the textbox for the left button on the trials screen.
+Switch from the spreadsheet to manipulation tab.
+Create a new manipulation titled "buttonLeft."
+* Repeat this process for each button, naming the buttons based on position on the screen.
+However, for the filler display, add "Fill" to the end of the name to identify the buttons easier.
+* Switch from the display page to the settings page :gear:
+* Here you can see the manipulations and change various parameters.
+Make sure to set Label and Key to be the same thing, these both are for the name of the manipulation.
+Description allows you to describe what the manipulation does.
+Default is where you set what the manipulation will be automatically when someone goes to test the experiment.
+As a defaut, set these to match the stimulus word pairs "set and sat" and "suit" and sit."
+(The order is not important)

+**Binding to Responses:**
+* The main idea of this is to make sure that whatever response is submitted matches the text of the button.
+Since the text is determined by the manipulations, binding directly to the manipulations ensures that there is no room for errors.
-* For each response (click or keyboard) bind this to the corresponding button.
+* For every response (click and keyboard) bind to the corresponding button position.
-* If you are having any troubles with this, make sure under settings that each manipulation has a proper key.
-The key is what is displayed on the object tab whenever you bind the manipulations.

 > 💡 **Further Consideration 2**: What are the manipulations doing?
 Why might we want to change this for different participants?